Emerald Downs: Washington Racing Hall of Fame

 The Washington Horse Racing Hall of Fame is housed on the track level of the grandstand.
 Inductees are recognized for their accomplishments in five main categories: jockeys, trainers, horses, breeders, or lifetime achievement.
 The inductees for each class, year, of inductees are determined by a combination of the media, Emerald Downs, the Washington Thoroughbred Breeders and Owners Association, and the National Horsemen's Benevolent and Protective Association.
 Emerald Downs shares videos highlighting various hall of fame inductees and their induction ceremony on its YouTube channel.

 A number of individuals inducted into this hall of fame have also been recognized at the Washington state level for sports excellence and are inductees in the State of Washington Sports Hall of Fame as well.
 These individuals include Basil James, Joe Gottstein, Russell Baze, and Albert Johnson.

 Racing

 Emerald Downs hosts live Thoroughbred racing during the spring and summer.
-The 2025 racing season will start in late April or early May and will conclude in September.
 Races are run Friday through Sunday during the summer months.
 The tracks biggest race is the Longacres Mile.
-There are an average of 7-8 races on weeknights, and 10 races per race weekend.
-In addition to live racing, the track offers simulcast wagering and a card room casino year round.

 The first Quarter Horse race in track history was held in 2010.
 In 2011, Emerald Downs added a major Quarter Horse stakes, the $60,000 Bank of America Emerald Championship Challenge Stakes run on Labor Day weekend.

 Emerald Downs also hosts Indian Relay Racing every year during Father's Day Weekend.

-Jockeys

-Juan Gutierrez passed Gallyn Mitchell to become is the all-time leading rider at Emerald Downs with 1,592 wins.

-Jennifer Whitaker is the all-time leading female rider with 525 wins.

-Ricky Frazier set records for wins in a season (157) and earnings ($1,632,000) in 2007.
-The track record for wins in a single day is six, shared by Seth Martinez (July 27, 2008) and Kevin Radke (September 2, 2002).
-Eliska Kubinova set a record for wins by an apprentice with 75 victories in 2012.

-Many famous jockeys have ridden at Emerald Downs, including several members of the Thoroughbred Racing Hall of Fame.
-Laffit Pincay Jr., Eddie Delahoussaye, Russell Baze, Gary Stevens, Alex Solis, Garrett Gomez, David Flores, Robby Albarado and Gary Baze have all competed on the Emerald Downs oval.